 The Pacific Institute also has an excellent list of cleaning recommendations in their report on drinking fountains and public health that we’ve included here for easy reference.
 For more information, the full report (PDF) is available to download on their website.

-While there is still much we don’t know about COVID-19, we feel that taking safety measures are worth the time and expense in order to provide clean, safe drinking water to those who want it.
+While there is still much we don’t know about COVID-19, we feel that taking safety measures is worth the time and expense in order to provide reliable drinking water to those who want it.
 Drinking fountains have been around for centuries for very good reason.
 Murdock Manufacturing always has and will continue to put safety front and center of everything we do.

 Contact us today for more information on both new construction and retrofit drinking fountains and water refill stations!

 *Craun, G.F., Brunkard, J.M., Yoder, J.S., Roberts, V.A., Carpenter, J., Wade, T., Calderon, R.L., Roberts, J.M., Beach, M.J., & Roy, S.L.
 (2010).
 Causes of outbreaks associated with drinking water in the United States from 1971 to 2006.
 Clinical microbiology reviews, 23(3), 507–528. https://cmr.asm.org/content/23/3/507